Alex4xy/TheWeatherApp/README.md

 3. **Install Directly on a Device**
    - Use the provided debug bundle (APK).
    - Download the `.apk` file.
-   - Transfer the APK to your Android device or scan the QR code if provided.
+   - Transfer the APK to your Android device.
    - On your device, enable **Install unknown apps** for the file manager app (if not already enabled).
    - Open the APK and install the app.